Fabulously-Optimized/fabulously-optimized/Description/en-US.md

 * This modpack disables the [third-party server disclaimer][19], so if you are using the multiplayer function, you also agree to the following:
     > Caution: Online play is offered by third-party servers that are not owned, operated, or supervised by Mojang Studios or Microsoft.
 During online play, you may be exposed to unmoderated chat messages or other types of user-generated content that may not be suitable for everyone.

-    * You must also be aware that you can use [the "social interactions" screen][20] by pressing the key `P` in-game.
+* [The "social interactions" screen][20] can be used by pressing the key `P` in-game or the `Social Interactions` button in the pause menu, where players can ignore others' chat messages.
+However, chat reporting is disabled due to player safety and privacy concerns [(technical explanation)][21].
+   * Chat reporting can be re-enabled by [disabling the mod][22] called [No Chat Reports][23].
+   * Fabulously Optimized continues to encourage players to follow the rules of the server they play in, [Minecraft Community Standards][24] and all local laws.
+Any misconduct should be reported to the server administration and/or local police where necessary.

+* Fabulously Optimized does not host any capes or other cosmetics, nor does it encourage users to buy them from any provider.
+Instead, the modpack encourages users to [prefer free cosmetics][25], while also giving them options to use any paid cosmetics they've previously obtained from certain providers.

-* Yes, you can fork/remix this pack [according to the license][21].
+* Yes, you can fork/remix this pack [according to the license][26].
 You cannot, however, use the "Fabulously Optimized" name or logo.

 </details>